 Instructions

-Prepping ingredients
+Prepping filling

 - Combine all seasonings needed for tofu.2 tablespoons soy sauce, 2 teaspoons maple syrup, 2 teaspoons sesame oil, 1 teaspoon garlic powder